MohammadMoradi79/Home-appliance-store/README.md

 <details>
 <summary>API</summary>

-For see the list of APIs, you can run the below url in the brower:
+For see the list of APIs, you can run the below url in the browser:

 ```url
 localhost:8000/swagger